zorzella/guiceberry/README.md

 `GuiceBerry` does not supplant your JUnit testing framework -- it builds on top of it (and works around it, when necessary), so you can run your tests normally, from your favorite command line or IDE environment.

-The tutorial for `GuiceBerry` 4 is at:
+The tutorial for `GuiceBerry` 4 can be found at:

 * Doc: http://docs.google.com/View?id=dddf9mmq_29s3s79fcv
 * Walk-through video: http://www.youtube.com/watch?v=yqre07YfPXQ